-The Accounts and Audit Regulations 2015 (SI 2015/234) NOTICE NOTES 1.
-Date of announcement Friday 30th June 2023 (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July.
+NOTICE NOTES 1.
+Date of announcement Tuesday 17 th June 2025(a) (a) Insert date of placing of the notice which must be not less than 1 day before 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+Any person interested has the right to inspect and make copies of the the date in (c) below accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2025, these documents will be available on reasonable notice by application to: (b) Ian Weekes Clerk to the Council, 13, Newboundmill Lane, Pleasley, Mansfield NG19 7PL Tel: 01623 819786 (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts Email: ian.pleasleypc@gmail.com commencing on (c)Wednesday 18 th June 2025 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Tuesday 29 th July 2025 (d) The inspection period between (c) and (d) must be 30 working days 3.
+Local government electors and their representatives also have: inclusive and must include the first 10 working days of July. • The opportunity to question the appointed auditor about the accounting records; and • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
-This announcement is made by (e)lan Weekes (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD ( sba@pkf-l.com ) (e) Insert name and position of person placing the notice - this person must be 5.
+This announcement is made by (e) Ian Weekes Clerk /Financial Officer of Pleasley Parish Council the responsible financial officer for the smaller authority